 - Winged Humanoid: Has four moth-like wings capable of flight.

-- Baleful Polymorph: She wasn't always a Grimoire.
+- Baleful Polymorph: As revealed in And Then There Were None, he wasn't always a Grimoire.